-Distance and Online Education (DOE) increases access to the services and resources at the University of Iowa.
-In partnership with the University's colleges and departments, DOE provides high-quality credit course work, degrees, and certificate programs to traditional and nontraditional learners.
-Using a variety of locations, schedules, and technologies, DOE helps provide a University of Iowa learning environment beyond the physical borders of campus.
-In addition, many on campus students enjoy the flexibility that online course work affords them.
+Distance and Online Education (DOE) increases access to the services and resources at the University of Iowa to students and other constituents across the state.
+In partnership with the University's colleges and departments, DOE provides high-quality credit coursework, degrees, and certificate programs to traditional and nontraditional learners.
+Using a variety of locations, schedules, and technologies, DOE helps provide a University of Iowa learning environment beyond the physical borders of the Iowa City campus.
+In addition, many on-campus students enjoy the flexibility that online coursework affords them.
 Courses offered through University College are taught by University of Iowa faculty and staff members.

 Programs of Study Online or on Location in Iowa